-Credit: Science Core
+Credit: Science Core Two Trimesters Grades: 9-12

-AP Physics I A, B and C
+AP Physics 1 A, B and C

 Algebra-based introductory college level physics course.
-Students cultivate their understanding of Physics through inquiry-based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electrical charge and electrical force; DC circuits; and mechanical waves and sound.
+Students cultivate their understanding of Physics through inquiry-based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; and mechanical waves and sound.
 Passing grade on the AP exam of 3 to 5 required for most institutions.